nauen/NoBlockingCapacitiveSensor/README.md

 Hints for ESP8266:

 I was not able to make it run on ESP12 / ESP8266.
-It was only possible to attach an interrupt to PIN 2, otherwise the ESP is rebooting in a loop.
-But no Signal was received with interrupt on PIN 2.
+It was not able to get Values on Interrupt PIN.
+Maybe here are some hints: https://blog.hiebl.cc/posts/wemos-d1-mini-pro-digital-interrupt-pins/

 ```
 /*